-7.2.7 The City shall require the use of a Developer Cost Sharing Agreement or other suitable arrangements amongst landowners as appropriate to implement development of the Secondary Plan area and equalize the cost of development for common studies, infrastructure, facilities and works, including the establishment of school sites and retention of the designated woodlot.
-However, the City will not be a party to this agreement nor be involved in its negotiation or administration.

-7.2.8 The City shall require that such a Developer Cost Sharing Agreement sufficient to ensure the equitable implementation of this Plan is executed and copies thereof provided to the City prior to the draft approval of any subdivision plans within the Secondary Plan area.
+- 7.2.7 The City shall require the use of a Developer Cost Sharing Agreement or other suitable arrangements amongst landowners as appropriate to implement development of the Secondary Plan area and equalize the cost of development for common studies, infrastructure, facilities and works, including the establishment of school sites and retention of the designated woodlot.
+However, the City will not be a party to this agreement nor be involved in its negotiation or administration. - 7.2.8 The City shall require that such a Developer Cost Sharing Agreement sufficient to ensure the equitable implementation of this Plan is executed and copies thereof provided to the City prior to the draft approval of any subdivision plans within the Secondary Plan area.
 After ascertaining that the Developer Cost Sharing Agreement deals with all pertinent matters equitably and can reasonably be imposed on all developers in the Secondary Plan area, the City will commit to doing so in each case through appropriate conditions on subdivision or development approval.

 The application has been reviewed for conformity with the Vales of Castlemore North Secondary Plan, and is in accordance with the policies and design standards as outlined in the Secondary Plan.
+The proposed development conforms with S. 4.2.3 by ensuring that no outside storage will be permitted on the subject property (see Appendix 12).
+The proposed commercial development reduces impacts on adjacent residential neighbourhoods through the establishment of a 6-metre setback from the abutting Residential zone, with the appropriate landscape buffers to screen the use from the existing neighbourhood, and masonry wall to provide additional noise protection from the proposed commercial and office uses as part of the larger commercial plaza development.
 The siting of buildings reinforces street edges by ensuring that most buildings have frontages parallel to the street to promote pedestrian scale development.
 Building entrances are directly connected to street sidewalks to enhance walkability and the pedestrian streetscape.